 When winter weather blankets the landscape of Munich and its picturesque surroundings, there's no sound quite like the crunch of snow under your walking boots.
 Our six ideas for all kinds of winter walking includes something for everyone – whether you're in the middle of Munich, on the Wallberg near Tegernsee (lake) or enjoying some solitude on the snow-covered banks of the Isar river, surrounded only by nature.

 The heritage-protected park of Schloss Nymphenburg (palace) encompasses exquisite park pavilions and sculptures as well as a rich variety of wildlife which can also be admired in the winter: it is home to deer and foxes and even a pair of kingfishers, not to mention the famous brown owl Kasimir.
-You can explore the expansive complex on your own or follow one of the three suggested routes on the Schloss Nymphenburg app for a wonderful winter hike.
-If you activate your GPS, you can also use the app to receive an alert at each of the 23 selected points of interest within the park, and access some fascinating historic information.
+You can explore the expansive complex on your own and follow different paths.

 After your exertions, you can warm up in style over a hearty meal or some coffee and cake at the Schlosscafé in the Palmenhaus.
 This is a classic winter outing in Munich and also a popular snowy Sunday afternoon choice for Munich locals.
 You could even combine it with a visit to the palace for the perfect cultural finishing touch.